Some posts contain compensated links. Please read this disclaimer for more info.

 Venture out to Universitate for dinner at Dianei 4.
 Diane 4 is hands down one of the coolest places to grab a meal in Bucharest.
 The restaurant is in a historic house that was once used as the head of the Foreign Intelligence Service.
 With quirky charm and delicious food, this hidden spot just outside of the Old Town will keep you coming back again and again.

 Day 3 – Palace Of The Parliament And Therme Spa

-Tour the Palace of Parliament – The Palace of the Parliament is one of the largest administrative buildings in the world.
+Tour the Palace of Parliament – The Palace of the Parliament is one of the world’s largest administrative buildings.
 This becomes abundantly clear as you walk around it looking for the Museum of Contemporary Art.
 You can take a tour of the building itself or circle around the back to explore the Museum of Contemporary Art.
-Be warned, walking to the Art Museum is a HIKE, but it’s packed with rotating exhibitions so art lovers will be happy.
+Be warned, walking to the Art Museum is a HIKE, but it’s packed with rotating exhibitions so that art lovers will be happy.

 Day 4-6 Brasov Itinerary

 Brasov is a Medieval town in Transylvania, resting right at the foot of the Carpathian Mountains.
 It’s a medley of culture and history, yet its small-town mountain vibes make it feel much more laid back than busy Bucharest.